-You could build a tax-free benefit for your family, but not without some risk.
+You could build a tax-free benefit for your family, but this is the riskiest product on the market.

 Variable life insurance policies stand out for their investment component.
 As a policyholder, you can control the way your cash value is invested, but there are no guarantees on return.